 For Others: Nrs.3000 (about US $29)

-Second is the Trekkers’ Information Management System (TIMS) card that costs NRS.
+The second is the Trekkers’ Information Management System (TIMS) card that costs NRS.
 1000 (about US $10)

 Trekking Equipment (Gear Lists Required)